Frequently Asked Questions

 How does scoring and bonus point tracking work?

 Scoring is automatic.
 Each contact is weighted by mode (CW and digital are 2 points, phone is 1) and the power multiplier is applied based on your configured power source.
-All 12 ARRL bonus categories are built in.
+All 18 ARRL bonus categories are built in, including variable-point bonuses like Emergency Power (per transmitter), GOTA (per contact), Youth Participation, and NTS Messages.
 Some are tracked automatically (like the safety checklist completion or visitor guestbook count), others are claimed manually by the event manager (like media publicity or satellite QSO).
 Each bonus shows its status (claimed, verified, or unclaimed) so you can see at a glance what points you're leaving on the table.

 Operations